-Our texts in Markdown and AsciiDoc must have Semantic Line Breaks (SLB) to facilitate editing and help keep an organized record of modifications in our version control system (Gitlab).
-Based on sembr.org, we consider the following rules:
+Our texts in the lightweight markup languages Markdown and AsciiDoc must have Semantic Line Breaks (SLBs).
+Acting as semantic delimiters, SLBs reflect the logical structure of the writing, facilitate the identification of grammatical errors and the correction of the texts, and help keep an organized record of modifications in our version control system (Gitlab).
+Based on sembr.org, we apply the following rules:

 An SLB should not alter the intended meaning of the text.

 An SLB must occur after a sentence, which ends with a period, exclamation mark or question mark.

 An SLB should occur after an independent clause that is punctuated by a comma, semicolon, colon, or em dash.

 An SLB may appear after a dependent clause to clarify grammatical structure or satisfy line length restrictions.

 An SLB is recommended before an itemized or enumerated list.